Stay warm, stay smart!

 Spending more time at home can raise energy usage for heating and appliances.
 We all love cozy nights at home too, but remember: put the lid on your kettle—your tea will be ready faster and use less energy!

-Older or less efficient gas heating systems, as well as poor insulation or drafts around windows and doors, can cause higher usage.
+Older or less efficient natural gas heating systems, as well as poor insulation or drafts around windows and doors, can cause higher usage.
 That’s a bad combination, consider switching to an efficient heating system and check your insulation!

-Colder months often mean more cooking and baking, leading to higher gas usage.
+Colder months often mean more cooking and baking, leading to higher natural gas usage.
 We love winter baking too!
 Just be mindful of your usage while creating those delicious treats.

-Using a gas fireplace to stay warm can also increase your gas usage during the colder months.
+Using a natural gas fireplace to stay warm can also increase your gas usage during the colder months.
 Nothing beats a gas fireplace for winter comfort – just remember to turn it off when you’re done.

-Manage your energy usage
+Manage your energy use and bill

-Tips to reduce consumption
+Tips to reduce energy use

 Small tweaks to your thermostat can lead to big savings!
 Keeping the temperature at 65°F during the day can cut gas heating use by up to 15%.
 Just make sure it’s comfortable for you and your family.